-For younger investors, time in the market might beat timing the stock market.
-Here’s an overview of factors investors might think on when deciding whether to keep money in the stock market:
+After all, for many investors — especially younger investors — time in the market often beats timing the stock market.
+Here’s an overview of factors investors might weigh when deciding whether to keep money in the stock market.

 Investing Can Be an Emotional Ride

-When markets experience a sharp decline, certain investors might feel tempted to give in to FUD (fear, uncertainty, doubt)—aka, panic selling.
-Investors could assume that, by selling now, they’re shielding themselves (and their money) from further losses down the road.
+When markets experience a sharp decline, some investors might feel tempted to give in to FUD (fear, uncertainty, doubt).
+Investors might assume that by selling now they’re shielding themselves from further losses.

-This logic, however, presumes that the market will continue to go down, which — given the volatility of prices and the impossibility of knowing the future — may or may not be the case.
+This logic, however, presumes that investing in a down market means the market will continue to go down, which — given the volatility of prices and the impossibility of knowing the future — may or may not be the case.

 Why Time in the Market Matters

-Answering the question of “should I pull my money out of the stock market?” will, likely, vary depending on an investor’s time horizon — or, the length of time they aim to hold an investment before selling.
-Popular opinion generally holds that time in the market can beat timing the stock market.
+Answering the question, “Should I pull my money out of the stock market?” will depend on an investor’s time horizon — or, the length of time they aim to hold an investment before selling.

-Put another way, keeping money in the market for a long period of time can help cut the risk of short-term dips or declines in stock pricing.
-Waiting it out, for some investors, could be a sound strategy.
+By contrast, keeping money in the market for a long period of time can help cut the risk of short-term dips or declines in stock pricing.
+Staying put despite periods of volatility, for some investors, could be a sound strategy.

 An investor’s time horizon may play a significant role in determining whether or not they might want to get out of the stock market.
 Generally, the longer a period of time an investor has to ride out the market, the less they may want to fret about their portfolio during upheaval.

-Compare, for instance, the scenario of a 25 year-old who has decades to make back short-term losses with that of someone who’s about to retire and needs to begin cashing out their investment accounts.
+Compare, for instance, the scenario of a 25-year-old who has decades to make back short-term losses versus someone who is about to retire and needs to begin taking withdrawals from their investment accounts.